rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 ```

 Remember that nil means **not initialised**.
-The variable hasn't been assigned a value yet,
+The variable hasn't been assigned a
-doesn't exist, or has been uninitialised (ie: set to nil).
+value yet, doesn't exist, or has been uninitialised (meaning set to nil).

-The same goes for functions.
-Functions are variables of a special type, and
+Functions are variables of a special type, but should also be made local,
-should be made local, as other mods could have functions of the same name.
+because other mods could have functions with the same names.

 ```lua
 local function foo(bar)